TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 If you can run a reverse proxy but it or Node-RED is on a network that may get lots of different traffic, it is strongly recommended that you still use the proxy for external security but also configure Node-RED to use TLS as well.

-*A reverse proxy provides a number of advantages and is the recommended approach.*
+?> A reverse proxy provides a number of advantages and is the recommended approach.

-### Sanitising Inputs
+### Step #2: Sanitising Inputs

 Step #2 of securing any web app is to make sure that a potential attacker or just a ham-fisted user cannot break, damage or gain unwarrented access simply by what they enter into a form or select on a URL.